Music For Mood & Memory - The Benefits Of Music For People Living With Alzheimer's Disease and Dementia

 Alzheimer’s disease is a degenerative and progressive form of dementia that occurs when proteins build up in the brain.
 This leads to damage and loss of connectivity between nerve cells and then, as the disease progresses, to the eventual death of nerve cells and the loss of brain tissue.
 Because Alzheimer’s is a progressive disease, over time more and more parts of the brain become damaged and the symptoms of the disease become more severe.
 The later stages of dementia can involve problems with:

 - Memory loss

 1 Friedman, ‘Healing Power of the Drum’, 1994

 3 'Chronic Conditions and Aging at Home’ Parent Giving Website

 The Benefits of Music for Alzheimer’s and Dementia

-It should be no surprise then that research has also shown that playing instruments also benefits those who are suffering from dementia, regardless of whether they have previously played an instrument.
-One of the reasons why music therapy in general, and playing musical instruments in particular, is so good at helping people with dementia is because individuals in the later stages of the disease are often non-verbal and can become agitated and frustrated by sensory overload.
+It should be no surprise then that research has also shown that playing instruments also benefits those who are living with dementia, regardless of whether they have previously played an instrument.
+One of the reasons why music therapy in general, and playing musical instruments in particular, is so good at helping people living with dementia is because individuals in the later stages of the disease are often non-verbal and can become agitated and frustrated by sensory overload.

-Engaging dementia sufferers in singing, rhythm playing, dancing, physical exercise, and other structured musical activities can alleviate this behaviour and offer a powerful distraction from the agitation and frustration that the individual usually feels.
-Outdoor musical instruments in care homes and nursing homes, such as those produced by Percussion Play, are particularly beneficial for patients as they encourage the dementia patient to exercise and to play music at the same time.
+Engaging people living with dementia in singing, rhythm playing, dancing, physical exercise, and other structured musical activities can alleviate this behavior and offer a powerful distraction from the agitation and frustration that the individual usually feels.
+Outdoor musical instruments in senior living, care homes, and nursing homes, such as those produced by Percussion Play, are particularly beneficial for patients as they encourage the dementia patient to exercise and to play music at the same time.